 There are many different scenarios possible, and there are even lifetime – limited though – warranty policies.
 Depending on the machine you are purchasing is important to keep an strict eye on these limitations.

-How to brew an outstanding coffee with an Espresso Machine?
+Making espresso with an Espresso Machine?

 Standards of the machine